Paul M. Neal

 Where We Are Heading

 CLCJAWA has recently expanded the transmission system to 6 new member communities: Grandwood Park, Lindenhurst, Lake Villa, Fox Lake Hills, Volo and Wauconda.
-The entire expansion project took 5 years in the making and in 2017, we began delivering water to two new communities with the remaining four communities to follow in October of 2019.
+The entire expansion project took 5 years in the making and in 2017, we began delivering water to two new communities and the remaining before October of 2019.
 With the addition of the new members, CLCJAWA now supplies water to a population of 285,000 people.